Vivek-04022001/documentation/docs/contributing/index.md

 When a project is released with a new version, the release manager runs `towncrier` as part of the release process.
 Because the log file is automatically generated, you shouldn't edit it directly, except to make corrections, such as broken links.

-To create a change log entry or news item, create a file that is placed in the root of the repository directory at `/news`.
+To create a change log entry or news item, create a file that's placed in the root of the repository directory at `/news`.
 Its format must be `###.type`, where `###` is the referenced GitHub issue or pull request number, `.` is the literal extension delimiter, and `type` is one of the following strings.

 -   `breaking` for breaking changes